On stratification for spaces with Noetherian mod $p$ cohomology: Introduction

 \subsection{Acknowledgements}

-We would like to thank Jesper Grodal and Julia Pevtsova for useful conversations.
-The first author was partially supported by the DNRF92 and the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.~751794, the second author was partially supported by FEDER-MEC grant MTM2016-80439-P and acknowledges financial support from the Spanish Ministry of Economy and Competitiveness through the ``Mar\'ia de Maeztu'' Programme for Units of Excellence in R\&D (MDM-2014-0445), the third author was partially supported by the SFB 1085 ``Higher Invariants", and the fourth author would like to thank the Max Planck Institute for Mathematics for its hospitality.
+We would like to thank Jesper Grodal and Julia Pevtsova for useful conversations, and the referee for many helpful comments on an earlier version of this paper.
+The first author was partially supported by the DNRF92 and the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.~751794, the second author was partially supported by FEDER-MEC grant MTM2016-80439-P, the third author was partially supported by the SFB 1085 ``Higher Invariants", and the fourth author would like to thank the Max Planck Institute for Mathematics for its hospitality.
 The first and second author would furthermore like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Homotopy Harnessing Higher Structures}, where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/K032208/1.